Sara0201Tao/scTumorDecon/README.md

 ### Step 4.
 Evaluate downstream predictive models

-The `nestedCV_evaluation.py` module can be used to evaluate downstream classification models based on scTumorDecon-derived cell proportions and optional functional/pathway features.
+The `nestedCV_evaluation.py` module can be used to evaluate downstream classification models based on scCohortDecon-derived cell proportions and optional functional/pathway features.

 Input data should be provided as a single `.csv` table containing: